 Ecommerce has a dark secret, and there are reasons that some people like to keep it that way.
 If the truth got out then a lot of work and effort, to say nothing of strategies and employment could easily be perceived for what they are, redundant, irrelevant and unnecessary, they would be terminated.

 So what is this poisoned chalice, that you should all be worried about?
 Quite simply there is little or no loyalty in ecommerce anymore.
-We are not making such a sweeping statement without acknowleging that there are several grey areas, that we shall come to.
+We are not making such a sweeping statement without acknowledging that there are several grey areas, that we shall come to.
 So putting potential disagreement aside for now, let us look at the ordinary person on an ordinary day.

-But for all of us with or without them, there are millions of reasons consumers don’t do what you most want them to do – which is come and spend their hard earned cash with you, because something else comes up.
+But for all of us with or without them, there are millions of reasons consumers don’t do what you most want them to do – which is come and spend their hard-earned cash with you because something else comes up.
 Be those things phone calls, friends, work, Strictly, other shows they must see, places they have to be, even the weather etc the list is endless.
 All of which destroys your hopes and dreams, and sometimes aspirations too.

 When did you ever hear someone say “I’m going shopping at…” and then name the store?
 They don’t!
 Most people either name a brand or an item that they intend to purchase, if they ever even discuss it.
 Forget this argument about looking up referrals to make a decision.
-The actual decision is 99% made before that might raise it’s head.
+The actual decision is 99% made before that might raise its head.

 Heaven forbid you actually ever believe you are gullible enough to think their route to you was direct.